FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 ```

-Save the file as h5ad for further analysis in Python
+Save the file as h5ad for further analysis in Python (R)
 ---
 ```R
 library(SeuratDisk)